hmrc/accessibility/docs/publish-an-accessibility-statement-before-your-service-goes-public.md

 The `userAction` parameter is the page where the accessibility statement link was clicked e.g. `/personal-account/personal-details` so the link in your accessibility statement should be something like <https://www.tax.service.gov.uk/contact/accessibility?service=pta&userAction=%2Fpersonal-account%2Fpersonal-details>

-### Remove your temporary email account

-If you’ve already published your accessibility statement for your service in order to meet the 23 September 2019 deadline you may have set up an email address as a temporary solution to enable problems to be reported while the Deskpro form was being developed.

-When you amend your accessibility statement and link to the Deskpro form you must deactivate the email address.

 ## Contact us